sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 * Determine how likely it is that a particular threat will occur.
 * Identify the potential impact if an asset is damaged, destroyed, stolen, or compromised.
 Examples of impacts could be financial loss or sensitive data loss caused by a security breach.

-NIST SP 800-116, _A Recommendation for the Use of PIV Credentials in Physical Access Control (PACS)_ recommends a risk-based approach to managing physical access to Federal Government facilities and assets.
+NIST SP 800-116, Revision 1, _Guidelines for the Use of PIV Credentials in Facility Access,_ recommends a risk-based approach to managing physical access to Federal Government facilities and assets.
 This standard also allows you to tailor a PACS implementation to your agency's physical access control policies, practices, and procedures.

 In addition, the Department of Homeland Security's (DHS) Interagency Security Committee (ISC) publishes [ISC policies, standards, and best practices](https://www.dhs.gov/isc-policies-standards-best-practices){:target="_blank"} that: